Easy And Delicious Fresh Blueberry Cobbler Recipe

 Blueberries are one of my favorite fresh fruits!
 Straight off the blueberry bush, cold from the refrigerator, pop-in-my-mouth frozen mini treats, in a smoothie and in just about any recipe you can think of – I love ’em!

 Did you know that they’re getting ready to come in season?
-Yep, I looked it up – domestic blueberries are in season April through September and once that wraps up, the imported varieties start flowing in to the grocery stores in the states.
+Yep, I looked it up – domestic fresh blueberries are in season April through September and once that wraps up, the imported varieties start flowing in to the grocery stores in the states.

 In my opinion, you just can’t beat a blueberry cobbler!
 Warm out of the oven, topped with vanilla ice cream – oh my.
-This cobbler recipe has a cake topping, with a bit of a crunch on top and ooey-gooey blueberry goodness below.
+This blueberry cobbler recipe has a cake topping, with a bit of a crunch on top and ooey-gooey blueberry goodness below.
 It’s absolutely perfect!

 Easy And Delicious Fresh Blueberry Cobbler